Man’s Best Friend:

 As, perhaps, did he.

-(Unless — as is always possible — it was just a bright idea that hadn’t occurred to Rowling, so she didn’t link it into the story.)
+(Unless — as is always possible — it was just a bright idea that hadn’t yet occurred to Rowling, so she didn’t link it into the story.)

 However, for the circumstance of being stuck in that house to have had that much of an effect upon Sirius after only six weeks?
 That’s strange.
 Kreachur may be a soul-destroying little tick, but he is hardly a Dementor.
 Something else has to be going on here.
-And, as we watched, Sirius’s disposition, judgement and behavior only get exponentially worse as the year progresses.*
+And, while we watched, Sirius’s disposition, judgement and behavior only get exponentially worse as the year progresses.*

 *Long after the fact one must consider the apparant mental health of both Kreachur and the portrait of Madam Black, and reconsider possible long-term affects of proximity to some of the artifacts on display in the parlor.
 Or one of them, anyway.
+But that wouldn’t apply to Sirius.

-And, now, hot off the Internet, is a reading, turned loose some years ago in a posting on the LiveJournal of a fan going by the name of LydiaLovestruck which holds the distinction of being one of those cases where somebody manages to put into words a convincing summation of all the details that one has already observed for oneself, and acknowledged, without ever quite connecting the dots.
+And, now, hot off the Internet, is a reading, turned loose some years ago in a posting on the LiveJournal of a fan going by the name of LydiaLovestruck which holds the distinction of being one of those cases where somebody manages to put into words a convincing summation of all the details that everyone has already observed for themselves, and acknowledged, without ever quite connecting the dots.
 The original post has been deleted, but a rewritten and reposted version ought to still be accessed by a link from Ms Lovestruck’s Lj.
 (If you scroll back far enough.
 Assuming the Lj is still online.)

 Her theory floats the elegantly simple suggestion that Sirius Black may very well have been an alcoholic.